maarten-pennings/flasher/README.md

 # Flasher
-Script to facilitate flashing an ESP8266/NodeMCU without installing a full IDE.
+Windows script to facilitate flashing an ESP8266/NodeMCU without installing a full IDE.

 ## Introduction